CDRT/docs/bios/settings/thinkpad/display.md

 One of 2 possible options to allocate total memory which Intel (R) internal graphics device shares:

 1.	**256 MB** - Default.
+2. 512 MB

-2. 512 MB - If selected, then the maximum usable memory may be reduced on 32-bit OS
+!> If 512 MB is selected, the maximum usable memory may be reduced on 32-bit OS

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|